dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-enterprise-sso-with-azure-active-directory-native.md

 ## Configuration

 dbt Cloud supports both single tenant and multitenant Azure Active Directory SSO Connections.
-For most Enterprise purposes, you will want to use the Single tenant flow when creating an Azure AD Application.
+For most Enterprise purposes, you will want to use the single tenant flow when creating an Azure AD Application.

 ### Creating an application